codex-academy/codeX_Feb2015Intro/lets_code.md

 TestMyCode needs 2 methods:
 * a ```run``` method, it takes two parameters - the name of the test and a function that should be executed
 * an ```assert``` method
-	* it checks the test was successfull, the expected result was returned or not
+	* it checks the test was successfull, if the expected result was returned or not
 	* if the expected result was returned display a green square
 	* if the expected results was not returned display a red square
+	* if there's and error/exception display a red square

 * Use an object literal to create this.

 **Refresh** ```tdd.html``` to see what errors you are getting.